angulardart/angular/doc/advanced/async.md

 ## Making Angular aware of async callbacks

-When using [`Future`][futures], [`Stream`][streams], or most HTML-based events within Angular, the framework is automatically aware when an event completes and will use that as a signal to rerun change detection.
-In some cases, though, you may have code that uses callbacks or JS-interop that is not aware of zones:
+When using [`Future`][futures], [`Stream`][streams], or event bindings in templates, Angular is automatically aware when an event completes and will use that as a signal to rerun change detection.
+In some cases, though, you may have code that uses callbacks or JS-interop that is not aware of zones.

+**NOTE**: Angular is not aware of DOM events, but reenters the Angular zone automatically when handling them in templates.
+DOM event listeners registered in Dart code must manually reenter the zone to trigger change detection as demonstrated below.

 Imagine you have the following code, perhaps in another shared library: